GlobalyHub/Task-Assessments/Internship Backend Task.md

 Write your answers in plain text for the general questions.
 If the questions require you to write code, please attach the files or attach the codepen, codesandbox, jsfiddle or any online code editor links with the same name.
 Please do not copy and paste answers.

-Please attempt the following assessment and share your task repository by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.
+Please attempt the following assessment and share your task repository through email at career@globalyhub.com.

 ## General Questions (Answer all questions)